 Simple, spare, and stunning.
 That’s this tangerine and beet salad recipe.
 Although because the sum is greater than the parts, people tend to initially sort of look at you askance.
 But then after tasting it, they come to appreciate what genius this combination of tastes and textures truly is.
 (Our unsolicited advice?
 Just smile and say thank you.)

-Tangerine and Beet Salad Recipe
+Tangerine and Beet Salad

 - Quick Glance